-The whole cob may be steamed, or boiled in salt water and served with butter or oil.
+It can be steamed, or boiled in salt water and served with butter or oil.

 Sweet corn soup and chowder are favorite starters in almost all corners of the world.

 ≺≺ Back to Vegetables from Sweet corn.
-Please visit here for an impressive list of all variety of vegetables with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≺≺ Back to Home page.